 Applicants that fall just short of a designation receive an Honorable Mention.
 The names of applicants that do not receive any recognition (below Honorable Mention) are not published.
 All applicants that do not achieve BFB status (Honorable Mention or no award) still receive a detailed feedback report that can be used to work towards a designation the next time the business applies, and their next BFB application fee will be waived.

 The BFB designation is given on a four-year basis, after which time the business must reapply to maintain or improve their status.
 Businesses will be reminded to reapply through email.
 If your business has significantly improved sooner than four years, we welcome your application in pursuit of a higher designation before the expected renewal date.
 Businesses that do not maintain their cycling environment over the years may also lose their BFB status.

-A committee of specialists reviews each application and considers feedback from cyclists in the workplace and local bicycle advocacy groups in order to determine an organization’s level of recognition.
+A committee of specialists reviews each application and considers feedback from cyclists in the workplace and local bicycle advocates in order to determine an organization’s level of recognition.
 Qualifying organizations are then awarded Platinum, Gold, Silver or Bronze status.
 Learn more about the crtieria for each award level here.

-The League of American Bicyclists recognizes each designated Bicycle Friendly Business with an award letter, certificate, and a formal national press announcement.
-Awardees will also be profiled on the League website and in annual publications of winners.
+The League of American Bicyclists recognizes each designated Bicycle Friendly Business with an award letter, certificate, and a national press announcement.
+Awardees will also be profiled on the League website.

 An important part of the BFB designation is the official presentation of the award to the business.
 The following steps are usually involved in setting up an award ceremony: